bitcoindevkit/bitcoindevkit.org/content/blog/2021/fee_estimation_for_light_clients.md

 The array stops at `a15` because `a16` would have a bucket min greater than `array_max`.

-We previously stated this model is for light-client such as [neutrino] based ones, on these clients the mempool is already available (it's needed to check for receiving tx) but the problem is we can't compute fee rates of this transactions because previous confirmed inputs are not in the mempool!
+We previously stated this model is for light-client such as [neutrino] based ones.
+In these clients the mempool is already available (it's needed to check for received transactions) but the problem is we can't compute fee rates of this transactions because previous confirmed inputs are not in the mempool!

 Luckily, **thanks to temporal locality [^temporal locality], an important part of mempool transactions spend outputs created very recently**, for example in the last 6 blocks.
 The blocks are available through the p2p network, and downloading the last 6 is considered a good compromise between resource consumption and accurate prediction.
 We need the model to be built with the same data available in the prediction phase, as a consequence the mempool data in the dataset refers only to transactions having their inputs in the last 6 blocks.
 However the `bitcoin-csv` tool inside the [data logger] allows to configure this parameter.